 Staff agree never to post any information or pictures that would damage the school's reputation or put the school into disrepute.
-As it is not possible to stop people viewing personal profile photos regardless of privacy settings staff must ensure all pictures are suitable for anyone to view.
-Staff who post photos which feature members of staff past or present must seek permission first.
+As it is not possible to stop people viewing personal profile photos regardless of

-Staff should not give their personal email address to current/previous parents/carers but are asked to give the school office address or school email addresses instead.
-School staff should not be in contact with current/previous Highfield pupils or current/previous parents/carers via social networking sites or email.
+Staff should not give their personal email address to current or previous parents/carers but are asked to give the school office address or school email addresses instead.
+Staff should contact current or previous Highfield pupils or current or previous parents/carers via social networking sites or email.
 If members of staff do communicate in this way the Governing Body cannot guarantee their safety or privacy.
-Staff are recommended to use the highest level of privacy settings and are asked not to reply to messages seeking contact from current/previous Highfield pupils or parents/carers and to ignore friend requests and select "do not know this person".
-If contacted by a parent/carer staff are requested not to reply.
+Staff are recommended to use the highest level of privacy settings and are asked not to reply to messages and to ignore friend requests and select "do not know this person".